 This series, that began in 2009, was completed with the publishing of the monograph Night Writer in 2016.

 While the pictures in the series Night Writer were taken during and after the historic 2008 U.S. election cycle where there was great hope in the midst of an economic crisis, Night Writer All Torn Up was in response to the ghastly 2016 U.S. election cycle that paralleled the worsening of symptoms from multiple sclerosis.
 The source material for these colleges comes literally from tearing up my Night Writer book.
 The titles of the pieces reflect my dismay by regressive politics and uncertain political and personal future with titles such as: “No Cocktail Too Strong”; “Spine”; “Gut Feeling”; “Feet to the Fire; “Ripe Words.”

 This series began in 2016.
 The collages are photographed and printed in small editions of various sizes.
 For additional information, please contact: firstname.lastname@example.org

-Heirlooms was envisioned as an alphabet book dedicated to my niece who was learning the alphabet when the project began.
+Heirlooms was envisioned as an alphabet book dedicated to my niece, Heidi, who was learning the alphabet when the project began.
 It will be some years before she can read the stories.
 This is a mosaic of short illustrated narratives of my beloved objects — objects left behind by family members I knew and didn’t know, and some I’d collected or were given as gifts by friends.
 While this memoir of flashes of memories and creations of the imagination are not bound by linear time, the alphabetic sequence mysteriously fit together.
-Some themes include: the impact of being an immigrant on the generations that follow; how we remember just enough and forget just enough to survive, the life work of slaying dragons; magical thinking and humor; spiritual quests and quenches, and the grieving of one’s death during life.
+Some themes include: the impact of being an immigrant on the generations that follow; how we remember just enough and forget just enough to survive, the life work of slaying dragons; magical thinking, humor, and quests, and the grieving of one’s death during life.

 Prints will available in late 2018 with the release of the book Heirlooms.